 So why is a company of relatively high quality trading way below peers?
 That is the key question.

-Those below $1 billion market cap will always trade a bit lower than the three names that are in the $2 billion market cap range (Euronav, Scorpio Tankers and Frontline) but the majority of tanker names trade below $1 million so that isn’t the explanation.
+Those below $1 billion market cap will always trade a bit lower than the three names that are in the $2 billion market cap range (Euronav, Scorpio Tankers and Frontline) but the majority of tanker names have a market cap below $1 billion so that cannot be the explanation.
 (Btw.
 I think a price differential for those three and the rest will likely average P/NAV of between 0.10-0.20 going forward because those three are easier to enter and exit for institutional money.)

 One reason could be that Diamond S is the newest kid on the block so perhaps part of the market hasn’t noticed they are around yet.
 Many analysts don’t cover them yet so they have gotten less expsoure.
 DSSI became public in March of this year.
 Capital Product Partners spun out the tanker part of its fleet to merge it with Diamond S and with it came investors that were used to big quarterly dividends from the more stable container business.
 So that means no IPO, no road shows and a ton of investors with shares from an income play now stuck in a volatile tanker play.